Thivirug/DQN/README.md

    ```bash
    python Main.py
    ```
-3. After training, evaluation is done automatically in the `Main.py` script.
-Manually run the evaluation script if needed by copying the Agent object from `Main.py` and calling the `render_episode` function.
+3. After training, run the evaluation script by copying the Agent object from `Main.py` and calling the `render_episode` function.
 Then,:
    ```bash
    python Eval.py
    ```